Kidderminster Cyclists’ Touring Club

 Where do rides start?

-All rides start from The Green, Blakebrook, Kidderminster, DY11 6RG unless otherwise stated in the calendar.
+Rides start from The Green, Blakebrook, Kidderminster, DY11 6RG UNLESS OTHERWISE STATED in the calendar.

 How far and how fast do you go?

 It’s more about riding together than distance and speed but as a guide